 The less time you have at your disposal, the more important the quality gets.
 You cannot over-compensate with more hours for lack of quality.

-What follows are some strategies that helped me to improve the quality of my training and thus also the output.
+What follows are some strategies that helped me improve the quality of my training and thus the output.
 I am a work in progress, so this list is not definitive.

 Start Improving the Quality of Your Chess Training